 - Wellfleet DPW Director violated G.L. c.268A , s.
 23(b)(2) when he allowed a subordinate to borrow town equipment for personal use.

-- Commissioner of the Brockton Department of Public Works was found to have violated G.L. c.
-268A, section 23 by accepting $8,500 from Charm Construction Company owner John Cardelli at a time when Charm had contracts and other business dealings with the DPW.
+- Brockton Department of Public Works Commissioner Frank Wallen violated section 23 by accepting $8,500 from Charm Construction Company owner John Cardelli at a time when Charm had contracts and other business dealings with the DPW.
+The Decision and Order found no violation of section 3 by either Wallen or Cardelli.

 - A municipal water commissioner violated the conflict law by accepting payment from the town for three private construction jobs, by approving two of the payments, and by billing the town for tires purchased for his personal use.